A Large Dimensional Analysis of Least Squares Support Vector Machines: Special cases and further discussions

-Following the discussion at the end of Section~\ref{sec:main}, if $\fftau=0$, the information about the statistical means of the two different classes is somehow lost and will not help perform the classification.
-Nonetheless, we find that, rather surprisingly, if one further assumes $\tr\bC_{1}=\tr\bC_{2}+o(\sqrt{n})$, using a kernel $f$ that satisfies $\fftau=0$ results in ${\rm Var}_{a}=0$ while ${\rm E}_{a}$ may remain non-zero, thereby ensuring a vanishing error rate (as long as $\ffftau\neq0$).
-Intuitively speaking, the kernels that satisfy $\fftau=0$ play an important role in extracting the information of ``shape'' of both classes, making the classification extremely accurate even in cases that are deemed impossible to classify according to our comments following Assumption~\ref{as:Growth rate}.
-This phenomenon was also remarked in \citep{couillet2016kernel} and deeply investigated in \citep{couillet2016random}.
+Following the discussion at the end of Section~\ref{sec:main}, if $\fftau=0$, the information about the statistical means of the two different classes is lost and will not help perform the classification.
+Nonetheless, we find that, rather surprisingly, if one further assumes $\tr\bC_{1}=\tr\bC_{2}+o(\sqrt{p})$ (which is beyond the minimum ``distance'' rate in Assumption~\ref{as:Growth rate}), using a kernel $f$ that satisfies $\fftau=0$ results in ${\rm Var}_{a}=0$ while ${\rm E}_{a}$ may remain non-zero, thereby ensuring a vanishing misclassification rate (as long as $\ffftau \neq 0$).
+Intuitively speaking, the kernels with $\fftau=0$ play an important role in extracting the information of ``shape'' of both classes, making the classification extremely accurate even in cases that are deemed impossible to classify according to Remark~\ref{rem:optimal-growth-rate}.
+This phenomenon was also remarked in \cite{couillet2016kernel} and deeply investigated in \cite{couillet2016random}.
 Figure \ref{fig:orth} substantiates this finding for $\bmu_1=\bmu_2$, ${\bf C}_{1}={\bf I}_{p}$ and $\{{\bf C}_{2}\}_{i,j}=.4^{\mid i-j\mid}$, for which $\tr\bC_1=\tr\bC_2=p$.
+We observe a rapid drop of the classification error as $\fftau$ gets close to $0$.

-\begin{remark}[Condition on Kernel Function $f$] From Theorem~\ref{thm:Gaussian Approximation} and Corollary~\ref{cor:Gaussian Approximation normal}, one observes that $|{\rm E}_1-{\rm E}_2|$ is always proportional to the ``informative'' term $\mathfrak{D}$ and should, for fixed ${\rm Var}_a$, be made as large as possible to avoid the overlap of $g(\bx)$ for $\bx$ from different classes.
+\begin{remark}[Condition on Kernel Function $f$] \normalfont From Theorem~\ref{thm:Gaussian Approximation} and Corollary~\ref{cor:Gaussian Approximation normal}, one observes that $|{\rm E}_1-{\rm E}_2|$ is always proportional to the ``informative'' term $\mathfrak{D}$ and should, for fixed ${\rm Var}_a$, be made as large as possible to avoid the overlap of $g(\bx)$ for $\bx$ from different classes.
 Since ${\rm Var}_a$ does not depend on the signs of $\fftau$ and $\ffftau$, it is easily deduced that, to achieve optimal classification performance, one needs to choose the kernel function $f$ such that $\ftau>0,\fftau<0$ and $\ffftau>0$. \end{remark}